 - Social norms and patterns

-BASICS involves your completion of an online assessment tool and a meeting with a BASICS provider to review your responses.
+BASICS involves your completion of an online assessment tool and a virtual meeting with a BASICS provider to review your responses.

 Make an appointment for BASICS online through MyUHS or by email or phone.
+All BASICS sessions are being conducted via telehealth/video call at this time.